 The photo is of an option "E" panel with controls arranged as described above.
-These are the minimum controls required to yield the play of the most of the 19-in-1 games.
+These are the minimum controls required to yield the play of the most of the Multi Williams games.

 The arrangement of the controls can be changed to suit your style of play.
 And, a larger control panel could be chosen to allow for the Defender controls (located center) to be laid out more like an original Defender panel.

 While these five control panel size to controls layout scenarios are fairly representative and realistic, they are subject to your change based upon your game play preferences.